NelsonHMalbone/pythonMegaCourse/README.md

 to get rid of [] and '' would do a statement of for item in category_list so using the strip method it will strip whitespaces and such this also does not change the variables white spaces

+#### 05-29
+finishing up the vod 33 of section 3 day 3. with the case 'show' you can use the "|" and type in another word like 'display' so that bitwise or another word is operator will match so that oine will be true dont need another case or if statement with the same line of code